Justin01Wu/WebApp/jersey2/Api_tips.md

     JSONObject json = ApiTestUtil.convertJSONStr2Obj(targetJson);
     JSONObject expectedJson = ApiTestUtil.convertJSONStr2Obj(templateData);
     ApiTestUtil.verifyJson((Map<String, Object>)json, (Map<String, Object>)expectedJson);
+	// expectedJson can has less fields than actual Json for backward compatibility
+	// this is why RESTful API is more flexible than Web service
 ```
-	+expectedJson can has less fields than actual Json for backward compatibility, this is why RESTful API is more flexible than Web service
 1.	having integration testing on API level is also a good idea, specially on external APIs
 	+ for HTTP GET, it is easy, because you can connect the system to prod Db copy.
 	+ But sometimes it is hard to prepare good data for post and put.